So You're Thinking About Hosting a Con...

 Try to keep your budget in mind when planning things.
 You may be tempted to splurge on something.
 Keep in mind you may end up eating the cost of your splurge.
 You do want to have some money left over for the charity, over and above what you raise in the charity auction.
 This is where fundraising and merchandise sales really help you.

-Being cheap can be a virtue in some circumstances.
-The folks Below would surely agree!
-This is one of them, because being cheap means you will raise more funds for your chosen charity.
+Being cheap can be a virtue.
+Just ask the folks Below. :-) Being cheap means you will raise more funds for your chosen charity.
 For instance, if you want to have candies on the tables, consider after-Valentine’s Day sales, when heart-shaped candies are usually to be found at half price, and will still be fresh for eating in July!

-Download this sample budget from J'Ecris if you like.
+Download this sample budget if you like.
 You can enter your anticipated expenses and then play with the numbers of attendees and see how your registration cost comes out.
+(Contact J'ecris if you have questions about the spreadsheet.)

 green money bag with a big dollar sign on it